 There are many benefits to register a company in the USA.
 First, it will give you access to the largest and the most stable national market for goods and services.
 And, of course, you will get access to the American financial market, including the largest and most famous stock exchanges in the world – NYSE and NASDAQ.
 So, whether you are looking to form a startup and then launch an IPO or set up a small business, there are many opportunities in the United States.

-The most advanced infrastructure, access to capital, and a highly-skilled workforce are all unique features of doing business in America.
+The most advanced infrastructure, access to capital, and a highly skilled workforce are all unique features of doing business in America.
 In addition, opening a company in the United States will give you legal status in the US market.
-It will allow you to open a business account with one of the US banks, a client account with a brokerage company for investing in the NYSE, NASDAQ, and other benefits the US companies enjoy.
+It will allow you to open a business account with one of the US banks, a client account with a brokerage company for investing in the NYSE, NASDAQ, and enjoy other US companies’ benefits.

 Corporation or LLC?

-Most large companies in America are registered as corporations.
-This type of business structure provides well-structured corporate management like a board of directors, corporate officers including president and CEO, annual shareholders’ meetings, etc. It also allows having a diversified program of corporate incentives and bonuses and sophisticated tax planning.
+Most large companies in America are corporations.
+This form of business provides well-structured corporate management: a board of directors, corporate officers including president and CEO, annual shareholders’ meetings, etc. It also allows having a diversified program of corporate incentives and bonuses and sophisticated tax planning.

 However, the S-Corporation has some restrictions:

-The S-Corporation is not for those who don’t have US citizenship or a green card.
+Thus, the S-Corporation is not for those who don’t have US citizenship or a Green Card.
 So, most nonresidents choose to register an LLC, which does not limit their foreign shareholders.
 Another advantage of the LLC is that it does not pay taxes on the corporate level.
 Only LLC shareholders (members) pay their taxes on declared and distributed dividends.

 Both corporations and LLCs have their pros and cons.
-Which one to choose depends on many factors, including the business goals and interests of the beneficiaries.
-We can provide you with legal advice on what type of company will better serve your interests.
-Get in touch with us.
+Which one to choose depends on many factors, including the business goals and goals.
+We can help you make your choice by advising on what type of company will better serve your interests.
+So get in touch with us.
 Your first consultation is free.

-In Which State to Register a Company in the United States?
+In Which State to Register a US Company?

 The answer to this question depends on many things.
 The first thing that matters is whether you permanently live and work in America.
 If you do, then in most cases, it makes sense to register a company in the State where you live and work.
 It will be easier in many ways.
 For example, let suppose you live and work in one State and register your company in another.
 Then you will also have to register your company in the State where you live and work as a “foreign company.”
 It will have to comply with your state regulations like any other domestic company registered in the State of your residence.